bearofbusiness/Slash-Discord-Music-Bot/README.md

 MaBalls
 =======
 MaBalls is an open-source discord music bot.
-It is designed to work with YouTube primarily but should work with any non-DRM music.
+It is designed to work with YouTube primarily but should work with any non-DRM media.

 We used [yt-dlp](https://github.com/yt-dlp/yt-dlp) to parse media and [discord.py](https://github.com/Rapptz/discord.py) to communicate with the discord API.